MA.912.GR.1.1

 map

 • Part A. Flying to the runway from point F, the runway is Runway 13.
 This means the heading is 130° off magnetic north.
-Draw a line through point R to that goes to magnetic north, what is true about that line and line NF
+Draw a line through point R that goes to magnetic north, what is true about that line and line NF

 • Part B. On the line drawn in Part A, draw and label a point, A